soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. Network latency, load balancing capacity, and CPU utilization
 4. Disk usage and operating system updates only

+### 7.3

+What is a pod in Kubernetes?

+1. A set of containers
+2. Application code deployed in a Kubernetes cluster
+3. A single instance of a running process in a cluster
+4. A controller that manages communication between clients and Kubernetes services

+### 7.5

+You have noticed that an application’s performance has degraded significantly.
+You have recently made some configuration changes to resources in your Kubernetes cluster and suspect that those changes have alerted the number of pods running in the cluster.
+Where would you look for details on the number of pods that should be running?

+1. Deployments
+2. Stackdriver
+3. ReplicaSet
+4. Jobs

+### 7.6

+You are deploying a high availability application in Kubernetes Engine.
+You want to maintain availability even if there is a major network outage in a data center.
+What feature of Kubernetes Engine would you employ?

+1. Multiple instance groups
+2. Multizone/region cluster
+3. Regional deployments
+4. Load balancing

+### 7.7

+You want to write a script to deploy a Kubernetes cluster with GPUs.
+You have deployed clusters before, but you are not sure about all the required parameters.
+You need to deploy this script as quickly as possible.
+What is one way to develop this script quickly?

+1. Use the GPU template in the Kubernetes Engine cloud console to generate the gcloud command to create the cluster
+2. Search the Web for a script
+3. Review the documentation on gcloud parameters for adding GPUs
+4. Use an existing script and add parameters for attaching GPUs

+### 7.8

+What gcloud command will create a cluster named ch07-cluster-1 with four nodes?

+1. gcloud beta container clusters create ch07-cluster-1 --num-nodes=4
+2. gcloud container beta clusters create ch07-cluster-1 --num-nodes=4
+3. gcloud container clusters create ch07-cluster-1 --num-nodes=4
+4. gcloud beta container clusters create ch07-cluster-1 4

+### 7.16

+When creating an alerting policy, what can be specified?

+1. Conditions, notifications, and time to live
+2. Conditions, notifications, and documentation
+3. Conditions only
+4. Conditions, documentation, and time to live

+### 7.19

+You are attempting to execute commands to initiate a deployment on a Kubernetes cluster.
+The commands are not having any effect.
+You suspect that a Kubernetes component is not functioning correctly.
+What component could be the problem?

+1. The Kubernetes API
+2. A StatefulSet
+3. Cloud SDK gcloud commands
+4. ReplicaSet

 ### 9.2

 You’ve just released an application running in App Engine Standard.
 You notice that there are peak demand periods in